Ctenophorus decresii: Habitat loss

 The effects of climate change, specifically rising temperatures, have caused significant declines in many species, and the tawny dragon lizard is not an exception.
-In high temperatures, the tawny dragon lizard has adapted effectively regulate their body temperature through a process called behavioral thermoregulation, but there is a cost.
+In high temperatures, the tawny dragon lizard has adapted effectively regulate their body temperature through a process called behavioural thermoregulation, but there is a cost.
 Because of this, water loss occurs at a much higher rate leading to desiccation, or drying, more quickly.
 The combination of high temperatures and decreased rainfall has had a severe impact on the not only survival of these lizards but also fecundity and growth rate.
 As these conditions continue to become more extreme, these problems will become increasingly more severe.

 C. decresii are also threatened by habitat fragmentation and bush rock removal.
 These lizards already have specific habitat requirements, so any habitat loss can increase the risk of decline.
 The population size is trending downwards, because their habitat range is becoming so small in some areas.
 Although many of these problems are driven by humans, grazing animals impact the population as well.
 Constant grazing from animals like sheep, cattle, and feral goats reduce the areas where the lizards can hide and live.
 With fewer hiding places, they are more susceptible to predation.
 This, in conjunction with human land clearing, causes much less genetic variation within the species.

-Protective colorism and behavior
+Protective colourism and behaviour

-Cryptic behavior
+Cryptic behaviour

-The intensity of colors in these lizards indicates the amount predation they are susceptible to.
-As expected, individuals with more brightly colored bodies are at a higher risk of predation, because they are more easily spotted.
-In these habitats, the rocks in which the lizards bask are darker, so the bright oranges and yellows contrast greatly Individuals that are not as bright, or duller, are attacked significantly less than their brightly colored counterparts.
+The intensity of colours in these lizards indicates the amount predation they are susceptible to.
+As expected, individuals with more brightly coloured bodies are at a higher risk of predation, because they are more easily spotted.
+In these habitats, the rocks in which the lizards bask are darker, so the bright oranges and yellows contrast greatly Individuals that are not as bright, or duller, are attacked significantly less than their brightly coloured counterparts.
 The main predator of the tawny dragon lizard is birds.
 C. decresii are a species that use crypsis as a defense mechanism, however females use this mechanism more than males.
-Although more prevalent in females, both sexes use the coloration to blend it with their surroundings.
-The exact colors depend on the environment, but the colorations are usually localized to the exposed body regions, so individuals can avoid predation.
+Although more prevalent in females, both sexes use the colouration to blend it with their surroundings.
+The exact colours depend on the environment, but the colourations are usually localized to the exposed body regions, so individuals can avoid predation.

 Depending on the environmental conditions, C. decresii can be more or less conspicuous.
-Typically, the most abundant rock colors are grey or orange.
-The colors differ in the region where the lizards reside.
-Dorsal and lateral coloration are vital in ensuring individuals in either region are not as susceptible to predators.
-The lizards are least conspicuous when their color matches the abundant rock color of their region.
+Typically, the most abundant rock colours are grey or orange.
+The colours differ in the region where the lizards reside.
+Dorsal and lateral colouration are vital in ensuring individuals in either region are not as susceptible to predators.
+The lizards are least conspicuous when their colour matches the abundant rock colour of their region.
 When individuals are placed in the opposite region, they are at a much more conspicuous/noticeable.
-However, individuals can still use behavioral tactics to protect themselves from predators even though they stand out more.
+However, individuals can still use behavioural tactics to protect themselves from predators even though they stand out more.